evantilley/SwiftUIWorkshop/content/README.md

 ### Activity #2 - Creating your own main view page

 Those with Xcode can now split off into groups and create their own version of the main page!
 Try adding a few pictures, a nice background, and a much neater list!
 Think about what you'd what the main page of a Force Nexus chat application to look like.
-This activity should take about 1 hour.
+This activity should take about 30 mins.

 #### Sample Main View Page: